 Being a Canadian Citizen is More Than Just Having a Piece of Paper — How Yannick Found His Canadian Groove

-It’s been nearly two decades since then—what started with Splendido in 2001 turned into 7½ years of owning Nota Bene, eventually selling his stake there to focus on developing new establishments like LodinG and Union Chicken!
+It’s been nearly two decades since then.
+What started with Splendido in 2001 turned into 7½ years of owning Nota Bene.
+And that turned into eventually selling his stake and focusing on developing new establishments like LodinG and Union Chicken!

 And in that time, Yannick’s figured out what Canada means to him—a nation built on tolerance, acceptance or integration.
 One that’s quite possibly the greatest country on Earth despite refusing to advertise it.
 And in many ways, a nation that’d benefit from a bit more common sense.